 The impossible image and the space of its narrative

 What is hidden behind an image?
-What story is lost in the texture of the painting?
-These questions can be those of the spectator captivated by what he is looking at, or to be more accurate, hypnotized by the artwork that is looking at him.
+What story is buried in the texture of the painting?
+These questions can be those of the viewer hypnotized by the artwork that is looking at him.

-The use of thread and needles is preponderant in my practice.
-The embroideries form unstable textures whose survival depends on the knot.
-Knotting and unknotting, making and unmaking refer to the archetypal gesture of Penelope, both weaver of the narrative and iconoclast.
+The use of thread and needle is preponderant in my work.
+Embroidery depends on the knot.
+Knotting and unknotting refers to the archetypal gesture of Penelope, weaver of the narrative and iconoclast in one person.